huggingface/transformers/examples/ner/README.md

 ```

 Again, add flags `--fp16` if your GPU supports half-precision training and `--do_lower_case` if you use uncased pre-trained models.
+For convenience, all the steps illustrated above are implemented in the script `run_fi_tf.sh` in this folder.

 #### Evaluation - bert-base-finnish-cased-v1